Cardiovascular Biomechanics and Ultrasound Laboratory |

 of the Human Fetal Heart and Fetal Heart Intervention Biomechanical

-understand very little of it.
-The biomechanical environment of the fetal
+very little of it.
+The biomechanical environment of the fetal heart, its

 mechanobiological mechanism responsible for malformations are all not